Skip to main content

 Fun facts about chef Bendi

-● Filip is also interested in poetry, and has been writing poems since the age of 12.
+● Filip loves poetry and has been writing poems since the age of 12

 More extraordinary Norwegian chefs

 Bendi is not the only Norwegian chef to have brought home multiple medals from the competition.
-In 2021, two-time Bocuse d’Or Europe winner Christian André Pettersensecured his second international bronze medal, making him one of the most awarded chefs in the history of the competition.
+In 2021, two-time Bocuse d’Or Europe winner Christian André Pettersen secured his second global bronze medal, making him one of the most awarded chefs in the history of the competition.

 This makes Pettersen, a talented Norwegian from the small northern city of Bodø, one of the most extraordinary chefs on the planet.